Arrested for a DUI but feel that you passed your field sobriety tests (FST)?

 Conclusion

-The bottom line is, these drills are intended to make anyone look suspicious so an officer can request a breath or blood test.
+The bottom line is, these drills are intended to make anyone look suspicious so an officer can request a breath test.

 The drills basically let you know if you have good balance and attention.
 If the officer is doing her job, she’ll ask you first if you have any physical problems that would prevent you from doing the drills.
 (Officers are not supposed to perform the drills on someone with balance problems, knee problems, back problems, ankle problems, foot problems, etc.) The problem is that officers rarely explain to the subject the extent of the drills they expect them to do.
 So how is someone supposed to know if they have a physical condition that may prove problematic as to show “sober balance”?